 Varicocele results in increased testicular temperature, leading to

 harmful effects on spermatogenesis, impaired Sertoli cell function, depressed testosterone synthesis, and Leydig cells atrophy.

 Several reports evidenced a strong relation between varicocele treatment and an increase in testosterone levels.
 Summarised results of the relevant studies are presented in the table.

 They suggest that varicocele repair improves testicular functionality: the blood testosterone level increases between 100 and 140 ng/dl in more than 80% of men.
-And what was interesting, the lower the levels of testosterone before varicocele repair, the more significant was its changes after the treatment.
-Moreover, in adult men of 50-60s, the total testosterone improved as much as younger men.
+And what was interesting, the lower the levels of testosterone before varicocele repair, the more significant its changes after the treatment were.
+Moreover, in adult men of 50-60s, the total testosterone improved as much as in younger men.

-Although, the predominant part of men with varicoceles are fertile and no signs of ED, the factual data about the detrimental influence of varicocele on ED, fertility, premature ejaculation and testosterone levels continue to grow.
+Although the predominant part of men with varicoceles are fertile and have no signs of ED, the factual data about the detrimental influence of varicocele on ED, fertility, premature ejaculation, and testosterone levels continue to grow.
 Early repair of varicocele can prevent future infertility and hormonal disbalance; prevention of these conditions is easier and more effective than their treatment after they have occurred.
-In some men with a total testosterone level higher than 300 ng/dl, varicocelectomy may not result in a notable increase of the hormone level, but such surgery will preserve testicular function and prevent the decline in testosterone levels in the future.
+In some men with a total testosterone level higher than 300 ng/dl, varicocelectomy may not result in a notable increase in the hormone level, but such surgery will preserve testicular function and prevent the decline in testosterone levels in the future.

 Keller JJ, Chen Y‐K, and Lin H‐C. Varicocele is associated with erectile dysfunction: A population‐based case‐control study.
 J Sex Med 2012;9:1762–1769.